Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: Self
 - **Components**: V
 - **Duration**: [Concentration](conditions.md#concentration), up to 1 minute
 The target hit by the attack roll takes an extra 5d10 Force damage from the attack.
-If the attack reduces the target to 50 Hit Points or fewer, the target must succeed on a CHAa Save or be transported to a harmless demiplane for the duration.
+If the attack reduces the target to 50 Hit Points or fewer, the target must succeed on a CHA  Save or be transported to a harmless demiplane for the duration.
 While there, the target is [Incapacitated](conditions.md#incapacitated).
 When the spell ends, the target reappears in the space it left or in the nearest unoccupied space if that space is occupied.
 - **Classes**: Paladin
 *(Source: PHB'24, page 245)*